marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_iii.md

 })
 ```

 That works!
-See how I removed both the `done` paratmeter and it's call.
+See how I removed both the `done` parameter and it's call.
 Now we are await-ing or failing the tests.
 JavaScript is controlling that execution for us, just like any normal function.

 ### Tighter test-code